 If Your Son or Daughter is the first member of your family to attend college….

 Lawrence University invests much time and energy in helping our students make the complicated transition to college life and beyond.
 We also understand that you are making an important transition as well.
-A number of departments on campus (including Student Affairs, Residence Life, Counseling Services and Student Academic Services) can help to answer your questions.
+A number of departments on campus (including Student Affairs, Residence Life, Counseling Services and Center for Academic Success) can help to answer your questions.
 Here, we’d like to offer some perspective on a very broad question: “How can I best support my child?”

 You may notice that your son or daughter has become more independent over the last few years.
 Most students, while at Lawrence University, continue to change through interactions with new people and the new tasks and challenges they face.
 College is usually a time when young adults separate from their families, form a sense of self-identity, clarify their moral and ethical beliefs, establish intimate relationships, and choose a career goal.
 While these achievements are positive, these changes may generate feelings of dislocation and loss for both parents and students.